madetech/handbook/guides/it/slack.md

  - Off topic channels (prefixed `x-`).
 These channels are entirely optional to join and use, feel free to create off topic channels if your interest or hobby is not yet represented!
  - Bot channels or 'firehose' channels.
 It is occasionally useful to setup bots that post information to specific channels periodically, it is advised that you only need to join these channels if you are involved in monitoring such information.

-As of writing, it is expected every slack user will be present in `#announcements` (in fact, you cannot leave this default channel), this is so that everyone can be reached in case of an important announcement.
+Every slack user will be in `#announcements` (in fact, you cannot leave this default channel), this is so that everyone can be reached in case of an important announcement.
+This channel is for pre-booked annoucements only so unless you have agreed an announcement with the People Team your message probably belongs in common-room.

 There are no other channels mandatory for _all_ users, but it is expected you will be in channels relevant to your working group.

 ## Private channels and group chats